-Pair the dip with fresh, low-carb veggies like broccoli, celery sticks, or baby carrots.
+Pair the dip with fresh, low carb veggies like broccoli, celery sticks, or baby carrots.

-Dipping carrot sticks into creamy peanut butter is a surprisingly delicious low-carb snack.
+Dipping carrot sticks into creamy peanut butter is a surprisingly delicious low carb snack.

 Many peanut butter brands contain added sugar, so it’s best to choose a natural variety made only of peanuts and a little salt.

-To make your own low-carb bento box, fill it with a variety of low-carb snack items, such as:
+To make your own low carb bento box, fill it with a variety of low carb snack items, such as:

-hard-boiled eggs, grilled chicken, cheese squares
+- Protein: cottage cheese, hard-boiled eggs, grilled chicken, cheese squares

 - Nuts: almonds, walnuts, macadamia nuts, peanuts

-sliced cucumber, bell pepper slices, broccoli
+- Fresh veggies: celery sticks, sliced cucumber, bell pepper slices, broccoli

-cantaloupe, avocado slices, olives
+- Low carb fruits: berries, cantaloupe, avocado slices, olives

 Spread the seeds onto a baking sheet and bake in the oven at 300°F (150°C) for 45 minutes, or until golden brown.

-Edamame are green, unripe soybeans that are packed with nutrition.
-A 1/2-cup (78-gram) serving of edamame contains just 7 grams of carbs and more than 9 grams of plant-based protein.
+A 1-cup (155-gram) serving of edamame contains just 14 grams of carbs and more than 18 grams of plant-based protein (

-For a simple low-carb snack, toss raw shelled edamame into a bowl with 1 tablespoon (15 ml) of water.
+For a simple low carb snack, toss raw shelled edamame into a bowl with 1 tablespoon (15 mL) of water.
 Cover with a paper towel and microwave on high for 1 minute or until tender.
-Season lightly with sea salt and enjoy.
+Season lightly with sea salt, and enjoy.

-For example, a 6-ounce (170-gram) serving of plain, unsweetened, whole-milk yogurt contains just 8 grams of carbs.
+For example, a 6-ounce (170-gram) serving of plain, unsweetened, whole-milk yogurt contains just 8 grams of carbs (

 Use a mashed avocado in place of mayonnaise for a unique spin on egg salad.

-To make a stuffed apricot, cut the fruit in half and remove the pit.
+To make a stuffed apricot, cut apricot in half and remove the pit.
 Mix 1/4 cup (34 grams) of blue cheese crumbles with 1 tablespoon (15 ml) of olive oil.
 Spoon the mixture into the center of each apricot half.
 Broil on a cooking sheet for 1–2 minutes until toasted.

-Salmon is an excellent, low-carb source of the long-chain omega-3 fatty acids EPA and DHA.
+Salmon is an excellent, low carb source of the long-chain omega-3 fatty acids EPA and DHA.
 These healthy fats have been linked to many benefits, including reduced inflammation and improved heart health (

-For a tasty and nutritious low-carb snack, spread plain cream cheese on cucumber slices, then fold strips of smoked salmon on the slices and top with fresh cracked pepper.
+Spread 2 tablespoons (30 grams) of plain cream cheese on 1 cup (119 grams) cucumber slices, then fold 1 ounce (28 grams) smoked salmon on the slices and top with fresh cracked pepper.

-Dried seaweed sheets are a crunchy, portable, low-carb snack.
+Dried seaweed sheets are a crunchy, portable, low carb snack.